Last Updated on by

 Samsung have released a number of robot vacuum cleaners over the years and have refined them to produce the latest NaviBot Corner Clean which Samsung boast some integral component upgrades.

 With the NaviBots much hyped navigation and cleaning abilities, could the new NaviBot be your best alternative to a Roomba?

-The NaviBot will set you back around $799.00 (For the latest prices check here), a price roughly around Roomba’s mid priced robot however the NaviBot has comparable specs to that of the top of line Roomba 880.
+You can check out the latest prices for The NaviBot here.
+A price roughly around Roomba’s mid priced robot, however the NaviBot has comparable specs to that of the top of line Roomba 880.

 The NaviBot Corner Clean is a great looking unit about 80mm tall, it’s round in shape and features an LCD screen on its top panel.
 The later versions of the NaviBot also feature automatic pop-out brushes, which extends the NaviBots cleaning reach, allowing it to reach deeper into the corners of your living room.